hadrienj/Preprocessing-for-deep-learning/readme.md

 Another way to do it is to take each of the 3072 pixels that we have (32 by 32 pixels for R, G and B) for every image and subtract the mean of that pixel across all images.
 This is called per-pixel mean subtraction.
 This time, each pixel will be centered around 0 *according to all images*.
 When you will feed your network with the images, each pixel is considered as a different feature.
 With the per-pixel mean subtraction, we have centered each feature (pixel) around 0.
 This technique is commonly used (e.g [Wan et al., 2013](http://proceedings.mlr.press/v28/wan13.html)).

 We will now do the per-pixel mean subtraction from our 1000 images.
 Our data are organized with these dimensions (images, pixels).
-It was (1000, 3072) because there are 1000 images with $32 \times 32 \times 3 = 3072$ pixels.
+It was (1000, 3072) because there are 1000 images with 32 x 32 x 3 = 3072 pixels.
 The mean per-pixel can thus be obtained from the first axis: